wolfSSL/documentation/wolfHSM/src/chapter08.md

 - 1x 100MHz e200z0 PowerPC HSM core with NVM
 - Crypto offload: TRNG, AES128

-### Posix
+### POSIX

-The Posix port provides multiple and fully functional implementations of different wolfHSM abstractions that can be used to better understand the exact functionality expected for different hardware abstractions.
+The POSIX port provides multiple and fully functional implementations of different wolfHSM abstractions that can be used to better understand the exact functionality expected for different hardware abstractions.

-The Posix port provides:
+The POSIX port provides:
 - Memory buffer transport
 - TCP transport
 - Unix domain transport